mendix/docs/content/howto/mobile/deploying-native-app.md

 title: "Deploying Your First Mendix Native App"
 parent: "native-mobile"
 menu_order: 70
-description: A reference guide for deploying your first Mendix Native App with Native Builder.
+description: A tutorial for deploying your first Mendix Native App with Native Builder.
 tags: ["native", "mobile", "deploy", "native-builder", "builder", "appcenter"]
 ---

 ## 1. Introduction

-This reference guide would teach you how to go from blank slate to an app running on a device.
+This tutorial will teach you how to go from a blank slate to an app running on a device.

 Every Native Builder project has configurations, some unique and required and some others necessary.
 These configurations are useful for preparing the app and creating builds on App Center and GitHub respectively.
 It is also important for making updates to apps already delivered to production devices.